cgraves09/UCF-Bootcamp-Assignments/Mod-10/README.md

 ## App Rundown
 Liri bot is a CLI App performing a language Interpretation and Recognition Interfaceapp using apis powered by spotify api, ombd api and bandsintown api.

-The app is run by passing in user arguments from the terminal/console, depending on the users request the program will execute one of 4 functions based on a conditional outline in the begining of the script.
+The app is run by passing in user arguments from the terminal/command prompt, depending on the users request the program will execute one of 4 functions based on a conditional outline in the begining of the script.

 Each function has a clear outline on how to decipher the object that is returned from the selected api, and returning the user a readable format of the object.